College of Liberal Arts

 Big Interview

-Use this self-paced tool to practice answers to common interview questions, complete virtual mock interviews, and recieve AI feedback.
+Use this self-paced tool to practice answers to common interview questions, complete virtual mock interviews, and receive AI feedback.
 You can also access content focusing on job search tips, resume writing, negotiating, and navigating the first 90 days in a new position.

 Register with your EID